pranjal-sri/Feedback-Augmented-Search/README.md

 - itertools.permutations: to check all the possible orderings of the words

-## Query Augmentation Method
+## Query Augmentation

-The QueryAugmenter module uses a four step process to select words to augment to the query.
-These are explained below in detail.
+The QueryAugmenter module implements the logic for expanding queries based on user feedback.
+It uses a four step process to select words to augment to the query.
+It 1) constructs inverse lists for words 2) filter candidates for appending 3)Ranks candidates 4) Selects words to append and orders them to genrate a new query.
+These steps are explained below in detail.

 1. **Construction of inverse-lists**
 -  the `construct_inverse_list` method builds inverse lists for each word encountered in the search results.
 The inverse list is a list of all the documents the word is present in, formatted as follows: